arun786/DataStuctures/README.md

         }
     }

-# Algo for popFront()
+# Algo for PopFront
-Logic followed is if head is null which means the linkedlist is empty if head is not empty,
+Logic followed is if head is null which means the linked List is empty if head is not empty,
 1. create a new Node and store head in it
 2. get the next reference from the new node which is basically the next node